Cats in nature hunt daily for every meal. This keeps their skills sharp and efficient.

 To make holes for your dowels, drill 1/2-inch diameter holes in the bottom MDF panel.
 Be careful not to go all the way through.
 Make sure to space them so it’s not too easy to get the food.

-4. Cut the dowels into varying lengths.
-We varied ours from 4- to 10-inches.
+4. Cut the ½-inch diameter dowels into varying lengths.
+Ours vary from 10- to 4-inches.
 This will make it even more challenging to get paws on beloved treats.
+While ours is unfinished, you can stain or paint the feeder with a non-toxic, water-based color.

-5. Run a bead of glue around the 1-inch piece of border you cut and glue it onto the base.
-Use brads or finishing nails to hold in place until the glue dries.
-Make sure the edges are flush.
+5. Run a bead of glue around the entire shape you cut the center out of onto the base and use brads or finishing nails to hold in place until the glue dries.

-6. Put a dab of wood glue on the bottom of a dowel and insert it into one of the holes in the base.
-You may want to tap with a rubber mallet to ensure it's firmly set.
+6. Put a dab of wood glue on the bottom of the dowel and insert it into the holes in the base.
+You may want to tap with a rubber mallet.
 Repeat with the other lengths of dowels until all of the holes are filled.
-Be sure to spread around the dowels of various heights to add variety to the experience for your cat.

 Optional: While our hunter feeder is unfinished, you can stain or paint it with a non-toxic, water-based color.